natebosch16/wrinklyninja.github.io/_posts/2015-04-23-paid-mods-the-end.md

 ## Final Thoughts

 I don't think this change is going to affect mod users that much, but I do think it's going to make life more difficult for authors and fracture the community.
-I think paid mods are fine *in principle*, but this particular implementation doesn't do anyone in the community any favours.
+I think paid mods are fine *in principle*, but this particular implementation doesn't do anyone in the community any favours, and exploits mod authors.
+There are many issues I haven't touched, like Valve's miserable excuse of a refund policy, and the nature of paid goods vs. mods, but I didn't want to end up too pessimistic...

 If you want to give a modder money, do it directly.
 Don't go through the Steam Workshop, there you're just throwing more money at people you've already paid for their work.

-As for myself, I've been playing Skyrim recently, and thought of a few ideas for some mods.
-However, this announcement has destroyed any interest in making those ideas a reality.
-There's just too much uncertainty to invest my time and effort building in Bethesda's world.
-I have no way of knowing what's in store for my potential creations.
+We've already seen people taking down their free mods in fear they'll be stolen and sold on the Workshop, or because they depend on mods that are getting paid-only updated.
+Mod authors who have decided to try out the new system are getting a huge amount of abuse from players who see them as "selling out to the man", and trying to stir up a witch-hunt.
+Some of what I have read is quite frankly sickening, and I think people need to take a deep breath and remember that there's no place for such vitriolic abuse.
+I only hope that when the dust settles, the community will still meaningfully exist.
+We had a good thing going, for a while.

 LOOT will remain free for the foreseeable future, but I'll be keeping a close eye on how the market develops.
 I'm not above monetising my own work to match market trends, eg. charging to use it with paid mods, but as things stand I have no interest in doing so.